Mind-altering plants have been used for millenia, now adopted by modern culture to help with:

 The stronger the emotions around these memories, the stronger the connections between them.
 This is our brain’s way of prioritizing our attention to the things we feel are the most important for our safety.

-Psychedelic treatment appears to deactivate this stubborn, fear-based storytelling—your Default Mode Network—allowing you to write a new narrative.
+Psychedelic treatment appears to deactivate this stubborn, fear-based storytelling—created in part by the brain’s Default Mode Network—allowing you to write a new story.

 The Thrive Approach

 We believe in the transformational power of these medicines.
-And evidence shows us that recreational use has only a fraction of the benefit when compared to therapeutic use.
+Evidence shows us that recreational use has only a fraction of the benefit when compared to therapeutic use.

-The symbolical experiences of psychedelics are often hard to translate to the real world, and over time can fade until it becomes like a half-forgotten dream.
+The symbolic experiences of psychedelics are often hard to translate to the real world, and over time can fade until they become like a half-forgotten dream.

 Three keys for Integration Work